 Rent control laws often do more than just limit the amount of rent landlords may charge.
 Some of these laws also restrict the circumstances under which landlords may terminate month-to-month rental agreements or not renew leases.
 Rent control laws such as these (also called “rent stabilization” or “maximum rent regulation” laws) are in effect in some states (such as California and Oregon) and some of the country’s largest cities, including New York City, Washington, D.C., Los Angeles, San Francisco, Newark, San Jose, and Oakland.
-More and more smaller cities—especially in California—are also enacting rent control ordinances.
-One state, Oregon, has rent control laws that apply statewide, and Washington, D.C., has district-wide rent control.
+More and more smaller cities are also enacting rent control ordinances.
+Oregon has rent control laws that apply statewide, and Washington, D.C., has district-wide rent control.
 California's statewide rent control law will take effect on January 1, 2020.

 Rent control laws tend to be extremely complex, and every law is different, making it impossible to describe each in detail.
 However, many rent control laws contain restrictions, rules and exceptions similar to those addressed below.

 Not all rental housing within a rent-controlled area is subject to rent control.
 Commonly, laws exempt:

 Rent control comes in two basic forms.
 "Vacancy decontrol" protects only the current tenant by ending rent restrictions when the tenant moves out.
 "Vacancy control" regulates rent over the long term, keeping rent restrictions in place even when a new tenant moves in.

 In most rent control areas, landlords may raise rent as much as they want when one tenant moves out and a new one moves in.
 This feature, called "vacancy decontrol" or "vacancy rent ceiling adjustment," means that rent control applies to a particular rental unit only as long as a particular tenant (or tenants) stays there.

 When a tenant voluntarily leaves or, in some cities, is evicted for a legal or "just" cause (discussed below), the rental unit is not subject to rent control again until the landlord sets the new (and presumably higher) rent.
 In short, new tenants in a "vacancy decontrol" city shouldn't expect to pay the same rent as the prior tenant.